mlesniak/budget-tracker/README.md

 # Project Organization

-The project is organized in a [Trello board](https://trello.com/b/l6MnCUzv/budget-tracker).
+The project is organized in with GitHub Issues and its corresponding project board.